 The main objective of the docker client is to provide a way to direct the pull of images from the docker registry and run them on the docker host.
 The common commands which are used by clients are docker build, docker pull, and docker run.

-A Docker host is a type of machine which is responsible for running more than one container.
-It comprises of the Docker daemon, Images, Containers, Networks, and Storage.
+A Docker host is a type of machine that is responsible for running more than one container.
+It comprises the Docker daemon, Images, Containers, Networks, and Storage.

 All the docker images are stored in the docker registry.
 There is a public registry which is known as a docker hub that can be used by anyone.
 We can run our private registry also.
 With the help of docker run or docker pull commands, we can pull the required images from our configured registry.
 Images are pushed into configured registry with the help of the docker push command.